-- Section 2.
-Retirement credited service for the period of time that the employee is using leave under this Recommendation, shall be determined in accordance with the State Employees' Retirement Code. - Section 3.
-At the expiration of the leave under Section 1, if an employee continues to receive workers' compensation, the employee will be placed on leave without pay in accordance with Section 6 below and will not be entitled to receive state-paid coverage for life insurance and state payments toward coverage for health benefits. - Section 4.
-An employee is required to refund to the Employer the amount of any overpayment.
-In no case shall an employee be entitled to full pay and workers' compensation and/or social security for the same period.
+Section 4.
+At the expiration of the leave under Section 1, if a Supervisor continues to receive workers' compensation, the Supervisor will be placed on leave without pay in accordance with Section 7 below and will not be entitled to receive state-paid coverage for life insurance and state payments toward coverage for health benefits.

+Section 5.
+A Supervisor is required to refund to the Employer the amount of any overpayment.
+In no case shall a Supervisor be entitled to full pay and workers' compensation and/or social security for the same period.
 The Employer shall recover any amount in excess of the paid supplement to workers' compensation as described in Section 1.
-Failure to apply for or report social security or other applicable disability benefits to the Employer will result in the termination of the leave under Section 1. - Section 5.
-State-paid coverage for life insurance and state payments toward coverage for health benefits as provided in Recommendation 20 and 22 will continue for the period of time that the employee is on leave under Sections 1 and 11. - Section 6.
-An employee has the right to return to a position in the same or equivalent classification held before being disabled, for a period of up to three years from the date the injury occurred provided the employee is fully capable of performing the duties of that position, subject to the furlough provisions of Recommendation 25, Seniority.
-This guarantee expires if the disability ceases prior to the expiration of the three year period and the employee does not return to work immediately or if the employee retires or otherwise terminates employment.
-During the period of time between the end of the leave under Section 1 or Section 11, where applicable, and the end of the guarantee in this Section, the employee will be on leave without pay.
+Failure to apply for or report social security or other applicable disability benefits to the Employer will result in the termination of the leave under Section 1.

+Section 6.
+State-paid coverage for life insurance and state payments toward coverage for health benefits as provided in Recommendation 20 and 22 will continue for the period of time that the Supervisor is on leave under Sections 1 and 11.
-Disabled employees receiving workers' compensation will be notified 90 days prior to the expiration of the three-year period.
-The notification will include information concerning the employee's right to apply for disability retirement, if eligible.
-If the employee does not receive 90 days notice, the employee's right to return will not be extended.
-However, the leave without pay will be extended for 90 days from the date of notification to enable the employee, if eligible, to apply for disability retirement.

 Section 7.
+A Supervisor has the right to return to a position in the same or equivalent classification held before being disabled, for a period of up to three years from the date the injury occurred provided the Supervisor is fully capable of performing the duties of that position, subject to the furlough provisions of Recommendation 25, Seniority.
+This guarantee expires if the disability ceases prior to the expiration of the three year period and the Supervisor does not return to work immediately or if the Supervisor retires or otherwise terminates employment.
+During the period of time between the end of the leave under Section 1 or Section 11, where applicable, and the end of the guarantee in this Section, the Supervisor will be on leave without pay.

+Disabled Supervisors receiving workers' compensation will be notified 90 days prior to the expiration of the three-year period.
+The notification will include information concerning the Supervisor's right to apply for disability retirement, if eligible.
+If the Supervisor does not receive 90 days notice, the Supervisor's right to return will not be extended.
+However, the leave without pay will be extended for 90 days from the date of notification to enable the Supervisor, if eligible, to apply for disability retirement.

+Section 8.
 The compensation for disability retirement arising out of work-related injuries shall be in accordance with the State Employees' Retirement Code.

-Section 8.
-An employee who sustains a work-related injury, during the period of this Memorandum, if so determined by a decision issued under the operation of the Workers' Compensation Program, may use sick, annual, or personal leave for the purpose of continued medical treatment of the work-related injury in accordance with Recommendations 9, 11 and 12.
-If no paid leave is available, an employee may use leave without pay.
+Section 9.
+A Supervisor who sustains a work-related injury, during the period of this Memorandum, if so determined by a decision issued under the operation of the Workers' Compensation Program, may use sick, annual, or personal leave for the purpose of continued medical treatment of the work-related injury in accordance with Recommendations 9, 11 and 12.
+If no paid leave is available, a Supervisor may use leave without pay.
 Each absence shall not exceed the minimum amount of time necessary to obtain the medical treatment.
-Employees shall make reasonable efforts to schedule medical appointments during non-work hours or at times that will minimize absence from work.
+Supervisors shall make reasonable efforts to schedule medical appointments during non-work hours or at times that will minimize absence from work.
 Verification of the length of the medical appointment may be required.
-This Section is not applicable to any absence for which workers' compensation is payable, the provisions of Section 1 shall apply.
+This Section is not applicable to any absence for which workers' compensation is payable.
+When workers' compensation is payable, the provisions of Section 1 shall apply.